Grace to you and Happy Easter!

-Oh Holy Spirit, the Love of the Father and the Son.
+Oh, Holy Spirit, the Love of the Father and the Son.
 You were called the Paraclete, one who is called in to defend or plead my cause.
-You do so, not only by speaking the right words in the best possible way, you come in at the right time too.
+You do so, not only by speaking the right words in the best possible way.
+You come in at the right time too.
 You never let me down.

 I know too that Christ will continue to be glorified in the life of believers (Jn 17:10-11) if you dwell with us as the Lord promised.

 There are many in need of spiritual and emotional support.
-How can I help if your grace of counsel isn’t with me?
-I need this gift, oh Lord.
+How can I help if your grace of counsel isn't with me?
+I need this gift, oh, Lord.

 During the time I need them most, may I receive from you good voices that would inspire me.
-Those who come in to say that word, beam that smile or extend a handshake that would be as consoling, strengthening and enlightening to me because they flow from you.
+Those who come in to say that word, beam that smile or extend a handshake that would be as consoling, strengthening, and enlightening to me because they flow from you.

 May there also be more of such people in the dark, confused world.
 May your Church be blessed with more and more ministers of your counsel and consolation.
-Holy Spirit, I don’t even know what I am saying.
-However, I know and believe you are hearing the groans of my heart.
+Holy Spirit, I don't even know what I am saying.
+However, I know and believe you hear the groans of my heart.